yuriybash/socket-perf-testing-c/README.md

 #### Debugging Output

 The output for running a test is stored in the testing/tests/[Functionality or Memory] directory.
 For each test you will find 3 directory: the name with _inputs appended, the name with _outputs appended, and the name with _refs appended.
 Your output is stored in _outputs and the expected outputs is stored in _refs (along with the valgrind log).
 A diff will be produced when the suite completes telling you which files differ.
-You can use this to determine which tests you are failing.
+You can use this to determine which tests you are failing and why.
 To actually debug these tests you run the details of the test by hand if you want to use cgdb.
 If the output appears completely correct when you do it by hand it is possible there is a bug in the framework and you should post on piazza.

 #### Bugs